aevilla160/hpc_docs/docs/office_hour.md

 HPC office hours - Every Friday, 10:30 am - 12 pm, ACS Room 312
 Zoom URL:https://ucmerced.zoom.us/j/89487493900; password:895006

+### 4/28/23
+>Q: I am new to High-Performance Computing, where do I begin?
+>
+>A: It is highly recommended that all HPC users have knowledge of basic linux commands and understanding of how a command line interface works.
+If users need to brush up on basic linux commands then it is highly recommended that they view the Linux(Unix) carpentry workshops [Here!](software_carpentry.md)
+>
+>Next step would be to check out the HPC Practice Session Material [Here!](hpc_training.md).
+Here you can look at the training material that is typically shown in the HPC workshop and even do a self-paced practice session!
+>
+>Finally it is highly recommended to look over sample job scripts to understand what a job is and what does a job hold.
+Users can view a sample job script [Here!](running_jobs.md)

 ### 4/14/23
 >Office Hours Cancelled.
 ### 4/7/23